 These factors are not necessarily all of the important factors that could cause actual results to differ materially from those expressed in any of our forward-looking statements.
 Other unknown or unpredictable factors could also have material adverse effects on future results.
-We undertake no obligation to update any forward-looking statement whether as a result of new information or future events.
+Any forward-looking statement speaks only as of the date on which such statement is made.
+We undertake no obligation (and expressly disclaim any obligation) to update any forward-looking statement whether as a result of new information or future events.